xxvviii/USDT-Flasher/README.md

 Run App After activating the license you'll be in your flash sender portal, where you can start making your flash usdt sendings

 # [STEP4](https://t.me/coathox)
 Start Sending Flash USDT Follow the app's intuitive interface.
 Insert your destination wallet, specify the amount you want to send, and complete the transaction.
-To get the software, Please [Contact Admin](https://t.me/coathox)
+To get the software, Please [Contact Admin](https://t.me/coathox) For Proofs, test flash, Software and Pricing

 Click To join our [Telegram Channel](https://t.me/bitcoin_flashing) for more latest Updates